Water Filters & Purifiers

 Do Shower Filters Actually Work?

 Yes — with some important context.
-A shower filter won't purify your water to drinking quality, and it won't remove everything.
-What it does do well is significantly reduce chlorine and chloramines, which are the main chemicals responsible for skin and hair issues from showering.
+A shower filter won't purify your water to drinking quality, but it significantly reduces chlorine and chloramines, which are the main chemicals responsible for skin and hair issues from showering.
+Results are most noticeable for people with sensitive skin, eczema, psoriasis, or colour-treated hair.

 How Long Do Shower Filter Cartridges Last?